McNamara84/elmo/README.md

   - Beispielwerte: `+02:00` `-08:00`

 ### Related Work
-This is mapped to `<relatedIdentifier>` in the datacite scheme and to `<gmd:aggregationInfo>` in the ISO scheme (not yet implemented).
+This is mapped to `<relatedIdentifier>` in the DataCite scheme and to `<gmd:aggregationInfo>` in the ISO scheme (not yet implemented).
 The element is optional in both schemes.

 - Relation